smartlyio/oats/README.md

  See [runtime](https://github.com/smartlyio/oats-runtime) for details on working with the types.

- The rest of the generated type definitions consists of the apis for clients and servers for actually implementing or interacting the service.
+ The rest of the generated type definitions consist of the apis for clients and servers for actually implementing or interacting the service.

 ## Server usage